alefaso-lucky/flying-sauce-r/README.md

 🍝 flying-sauce-r: Pasta Delivery Full Stack Web App
 =====================================================

-> 🚀 A feature-rich, full-stack **pasta delivery platform** built with PHP, JavaScript, HTML, and CSS — developed by a team of four over three months as part of a Bachelor's degree project.
+> 🚀 A feature-rich, full-stack **pasta delivery platform** built with PHP, JavaScript, HTML, and CSS, developed by a team of four over three months as part of a Bachelor's degree project.
 Includes responsive design, user authentication, cart/order management, and admin controls.

 * * *

 📌 Overview
 -----------

-**FlyingSauce-r-** is a complete web-based **pasta delivery system**, designed with a modular approach to simulate a real-world food ordering service.
-Built using **vanilla PHP, JavaScript, HTML, and CSS**, it features **responsive design**, **dynamic cart functionality**, **secure user login/registration**, and an **order summary system** — all backed by a database.
+**Flying-Sauce-r** is a complete web-based **pasta delivery system**, designed with a modular approach to simulate a real-world food ordering service.
+Built using **vanilla PHP, JavaScript, HTML, and CSS**, it features **responsive design**, **dynamic cart functionality**, **secure user login/registration**, and an **order summary system**, all backed by a PostgreSQL database.

 * * *